Xetera/ghost-cursor/README.md

   - `maxTries (number):` Maximum number of attempts to mouse-over the element.
 Default is `10`.
   - `moveSpeed (number):` Speed of mouse movement.
 Default is random.
   - `overshootThreshold (number):` Distance from current location to destination that triggers overshoot to occur.
 (Below this distance, no overshoot will occur).
 Default is `500`.
+  - `scrollBehavior (ScrollBehavior):` Scroll behavior when target element is outside the visible window.
+Default is `undefined` (browser default).
+  - `scrollWait (number):` Time to wait after scrolling (when scrolling occurs due to target element being outside the visible window).
+Default is `200`.

 #### `moveTo(destination: Vector, options?: MoveToOptions): Promise<void>`